-There are few main ways to find an SEO consultant.
-They all require some effort, but you should expect to do your due dilligence during this discovery stage.
+There are a few main ways to find an SEO consultant.
+They all require some effort, but you should expect to do your due diligence during this discovery stage.
 Here are five ways to find an SEO consultant that I recommend.

 - Tap your professional network and ask for recommendations.
 Your network is your inner circle of trust.
 Look for at least a couple of recommendations for SEO consultants that other marketing professionals (or business owners) in your network have worked with (and achieved good results).
 Start with your social media network, especially LinkedIn, and Twitter.
-I suggest a combination of asking for recommendations via both public status updates and writing private messages to the people in your network who have likely worked with an SEO consultant.
+I suggest a combination of asking for recommendations via social media posts and writing private messages to the people in your network who have worked with an SEO consultant.

 - Look for lists of the top-rated SEO consultants.
-There are sites like Credo.com, Upcity.com, Thumbtack, Cluctch.co and others that can help you find reputable SEO consultants in a particular area or niche.
+There are sites like Credo.com, Upcity, Thumbtack, Clutch, and others that can help you find reputable SEO consultants in a particular area or niche.

 - Read the reviews of the top SEO consultants on 3rd party sites.
-For example, Kern Media is listed on Thumbtack, and marketing executives or business owners can read reviews from my clients.
-Investigate the types of clients that particular SEO consultants have worked with, the type of work that was done, and the results achieved.
+For example, Kern Media has reviews on Google and is listed on Clutch and other sites.
+Marketing executives or business owners can read reviews from my clients.
+Look for the types of clients that particular SEO consultants have worked with, the type of work that was done, and the results achieved.